+Please describe as detailed as possible what data you request access to (e.g., time period, categories of data, information relating to a specific case, paper records, electronic records).

+I wish to:

-ection 3 lease describe as detailed as possible what data you request access to (e.g., time pategories of data, information relating to a specific case, paper records, electronic rec ategories of data, information relating to a specific case, paper records, electronic rec ;ora wish to: Receive the information by post Receive the information by email □ Collect the information in person □ View a copy of the information only ☐ Go through the information with a member of staff Please be aware that if you wish us to post the information to you, we will take ever -y are to ensure that it is addressed correctly.
-However, we cannot be held liable if the nformation is lost in the post or incorrectly delivered or opened by someone else in your household.
-Loss or incorrect delivery may cause you embarrassment or harm he information is 'sensitive'. " ease send your completed form and proof of identity by emai il ook.green.school@plymouth.gov.uk -
+□ Receive the information by post\

+□ Receive the information by email

+□ Collect the information in person

+□ View a copy of the information only

+□ Go through the information with a member of staff

+\Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
+However, we cannot be held liable if the information is lost in the post or incorrectly delivered or opened by someone else in your household.
+Loss or incorrect delivery may cause you embarrassment or harm if the information is 'sensitive'.

+Please send your completed form and proof of identity by email to: brook.green.school@plymouth.gov.uk